The Eyelift: What Is It, Exactly?

 Use Ointment on Incision Lines

-Although incisions will be invisible by the time recovery is complete, it’s still a good idea to apply a small amount of ointment—such as ophthalmic Bacitracin—to the areas around your sutures.
+Although incisions will be invisible after recovery, it’s still a good idea to apply a small amount of ointment to the areas around your sutures.
+Ophthalmic bacitracin is a good option.

-“Something to remember before you apply any kind of ointment is that you wash your eyes,” says Dr. Jacono.
-“This is absolutely integral to healing and avoiding excess irritation.”
+“Something to remember before you apply ointment is to wash your eyes,” says Dr. Jacono.
+“This is integral to healing and avoiding irritation.”

 Do Some Light Exercise

-The day after the procedure, you might feel inclined to sit in front of the television, but this can slow down the recovery process.
+The day after the procedure, you may feel inclined to sit in front of the television, but this can slow down the recovery process.

 “Generally speaking, patients look and feel better if they’re out and about after their procedure,” adds Dr. Jacono.
-“There’s no need to overdo things, though—light exercise is plenty.”
+“There’s no need to overdo things, though—light exercise is plenty.
+You want to make sure that your body is active.”

 Avoid Eye Strain

-We all love our phones and computers, but after an eyelift, the last thing you want to do is to put unnecessary stress on areas that have just experienced trauma.
-Some screen time is okay, but it’s best to stay away from devices for the first few days of recovery—the eyes need rest!
+We all love our phones and computers, but after an eyelift, the last thing you want to do is to put stress on areas that have experienced trauma.
+Some screen time is okay, but it’s best to stay away from devices for the first few days of recovery.
+The eyes need proper rest!

 Try to Change Your Diet